getsolus/help-center-docs/configuration/changing-shell/en.md

 ## Switching

 To switch to another shell, first install the appropriate package, followed by the command `chsh` (change shell) with `sudo` to change the shell for your user session.
+Lastly you need to log out and back in again for the change to take effect.

 Example: